 Although biodegradable plastics can decompose into natural substances like carbon dioxide, water, and biomass under ideal conditions, not all biodegradable materials will break down in the oxygen-poor environment of a landfill.
 Products labeled as “landfill biodegradable” are specifically designed to minimize environmental impact within these constraints.

 Typically, the degradation cycle of biodegradable plastics is 3-6 months under suitable conditions.
-Since most landfills are essentially anaerobic due to being tightly packed, any biodegradation that occurs is very slow.
+Since most landfills are essentially anaerobic due to their tight packing, any biodegradation that occurs is very slow.

 Do Compostable Bags Break Down in Landfills?